dzackgarza/Notes/GRE/Topics/Real Analysis.md

 Notation used throughout: $f: \RR \to \RR,~\mathbf{f}:\RR^n \to \RR^m$, $K$ is a compact set, and "integrable" or $L_R(K)$ denotes "Riemann integrable on $K$".

 ## Big Ideas
-- The derivative of a continuous function is not necessarily continuous
+- The derivative of a continuous function need not be continuous
--
+- A continuous function need to be differentiable
+- A uniform limit of differentiable functions need not be differentiable
+- A limit of integrable functions need not be integrable

 ## Big Theorems / Formulas
 - **Generalized Mean Value Theorem**